Submission of an application for individual authorisation

 Radio frequencies can only be used based on individual authorisation to use radio frequencies, unless the law provides otherwise.
 The award of the individual authorisation to use radio frequencies is governed by:

-2. The frequency band allocation plan (National table of frequency allocation) issued in Decree No. 105/2010, which was published in the Collection of Laws on 19 April 2010, Vol. 38;
+2. The Frequency Band Allocation Plan (National table of frequency allocation) issued in Decree No. 105/2010, which was published in the Collection of Laws on 19 April 2010, Vol. 38;

-3. The radio spectrum utilisation plan published in Vol. 14/2005 of the Telecommunication Bulletin (Telekomunikační věstník) (common part) and in the volumes of the Telecommunication Bulletin (annexes);
+3. The Radio Spectrum Utilisation Plan published in Vol. 14/2005 of the Telecommunication Bulletin (Telekomunikační věstník) (common part) and in the volumes of the Telecommunication Bulletin (annexes);

 4. Government Order No. 154/2005 Coll., on determining the amount and method of calculating charges for using radio frequencies and numbers, as amended; and

 CTU can decide to extend the validity period after receiving the payment of the respective administration charge during the validity period of the previous authorisation.
 According to Section 71 of the Administrative Code, CTU is obliged to deliver the decision without delay.
 If it is not possible to decide immediately, the decision will have to be delivered not later than 30 days from the initiation of the proceeding.
 The proceeding is considered initiated at the date of delivery of the application to CTU.
 This period can be extended for up to 30 days, if other acts in the administrative proceeding are deemed necessary.
-However, the applications are decided upon according to the delivery order of the applications pursuant to Section 17(7) of the act.
+However, the applications are decided upon according to the delivery order of the applications pursuant to Section 17(7) of the Electronic Communications Act.

 Should the application be delivered to CTU just before the date of expiry of the authorisation, CTU may not be able to deliver the decision during the validity period of the authorisation.
 The applicant will be warned that an application for a new authorisation will have to be submitted and the payment of the respective administration charge made.
 Before delivery of the decision the applicant (holder of the invalid authorisation by then) cannot use the respective radio frequencies.
 Use of the radio frequencies without the valid authorisation is an administrative offence according to Section 118 or 119 of the Electronic Communications Act and can be fined according to the respective provisions of this Act.

-In case of change of the authorisation holder (transfer of the individual authorisation) a submission of a common application of both current and new holder is required.
+In case of change in the authorisation holder (transfer of the individual authorisation) a submission of a common application of both current and new holder is required.
 The application with all the technical parameters is only required if there is some change in these specifications.

-If you have any questions, please, contact us by phone.
+- If you have any questions, please, contact us by phone.